 Preparing your files

-In order to run a laser cut job, you will need to provide a vector based file.
+In order to run a laser cutting job, you will need to provide a vector based file.
 These can be prepared in Auto CAD, Corel Draw, Inkscape or Adobe Illustrator.
 We ask that you save your file as an Adobe Illustrator file before dropping it off in the RP Centre.
 If you have any questions about this, please ask a staff member.

 We also recommend Lynda tutorials available to OCAD students here: